pgEspiritu/Oracle-Cloud-Infrastructure-Architect-Associate/Compute-Basics/Capacity-Types-Dedicated-VM-Host.md

 # 🖥️ Dedicated Virtual Machine Host (DVH) – Capacity Type

-This lesson explains the concept of **Dedicated Virtual Machine Hosts (DVH)** in Oracle Cloud Infrastructure.

----

 ## 📌 What is a Dedicated Virtual Machine Host?
 - A **dedicated host** lets you run VM instances on a **single-tenant server**.
 - **Not shared** with other customers.